-We are located near the village of Ierapetra and 94 kilometers from Heraklion International Airport.
+We are located near the town of Ierapetra and 94 kilometers from Heraklion International Airport.

-To send a letter, mail a check, or ship a package, please use the address below.
-(Note: this is not the location of the shelter.)
+To send a letter or ship a package, please use the mailing address below.

 Emm.
 Lampraki 16